danielg0/fyp/report.md

 One practical concern to handle when switching between functional and cycle-accurate simulation is warming up the processor.
 Modern processors contain a lot of internal state essential for achieving good performance, including branch predictors for prefetching upcoming instructions and multiple levels of caching to speed up accesses with temporal locality, that isn't maintained during functional simulation.
 As such, if nothing is done they will be stale or "cold" upon switching to the cycle- accurate simulation, leading to an increase in cache misses and branch mispredictions that wouldn't occur in a complete execution.

-How best to solve this has been the subject of research. [@fixme] proposed a method where samples start being collected only after a context switch, under the assumption that at least for smaller caches, the cache will be flushed during the switch. [@fixme] suggests tracking the data that is needed for reconstructing architecture state during functional simulation, so that once the switch to cycle- accurate simulation is made, the processor structures can be filled back up in reverse.
+How best to solve this has been the subject of research. [@samplestartcontextswitch] proposed a method where samples start being collected only after a context switch, under the assumption that at least for smaller caches, the cache will be flushed during the switch. [@reversestatereconstruction] suggests tracking the data that is needed for reconstructing architecture state during functional simulation, so that once the switch to cycle- accurate simulation is made, the processor structures can be filled back up in reverse.
 SMARTS approaches this problem in two ways: with detailed warming and with functional warming.

 Before each sample of size $n$, SMARTS has a period of detailed simulation of size $w$ that is not recorded, called detailed warming.
 This period fills the cache back up with fresh information so that the sample is executing in an environment as close to reality as possible.
-Picking a value for $w$ is tricky, as it adds a lot of cost to the overall simulation and the best value is highly dependant on the program being executed, so [@fixme] also introduced the concept of functional warming, a middle point between functional simulation and detailed warming.
+Picking a value for $w$ is tricky, as it adds a lot of cost to the overall simulation and the best value is highly dependant on the program being executed, so [@smarts-paper] also introduced the concept of functional warming, a middle point between functional simulation and detailed warming.
 By augmenting the functional simulator model with the ability to maintain some of the microarchitecture state, notably the branch predictor and caches, $w$ can be reduced at the cost of a "small" slowdown in-between samples[^slowdown].

 The resulting sampling looks as follows: